ciotlosm/lovelace-thermostat-dark-card/README.md

 - Configure the new card inside `ui-lovelace.yaml` according to the instructions provided

+⭐️ this repository if you found it useful ❤️

 ## FAQ

 ### I get a error with `n.setConfig' is undefied`, how do i fix this?